pilcrowonpaper/arctic/docs/pages/providers/github.md

 const refreshTokenExpiresAt = tokens.refreshTokenExpiresAt();
 ```

-## Refresh access token
+## Refresh access tokens

-For GitHub Apps, use `refreshAccessToken()` to get a new access token with a refresh token.
+For GitHub Apps, use `refreshAccessToken()` to get a new access token using a refresh token.
 The behavior is identical to `validateAuthorizationCode()`.

 ```ts
 import { OAuth2RequestError, ArcticFetchError } from "arctic";